tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 ## Theory

-When a user login to a web application they need to prove their identity somehow.
+When a user logs-in to a web application they need to prove their identity somehow.
 That process is called authentication.